Dave Fevre: Solskjaer, Ferguson and the Treble

 BLACKBURN AND THE GROWTH OF SPORTS SCIENCE

 I ended up working for 16 different managers in my 18 years at Blackburn Rovers and you learn so much from people like Sam Allardyce, Graeme Souness, Gary Bowyer, Mark Hughes.
-I think it made me a better physio for that experience.
+I think it made me a better physio.

 When I started there, Jack Walker was still alive, so there was the money to improve the facilities.
-It’s still got that friendly, family feel and is a great club.
-The game did change massively during my time at Blackburn, as did sports medicine.
+It’s still got that friendly family feel and is a great club.
+The game did change massively during my time at Blackburn though, as did sports medicine.

 Back when United won the Treble, there were only four of us in the support team - myself, Rob Swire (physio), Jimmy Curran (masseur) and a part-time doctor.

 Add in Steve McClaren and the gaffer and there were six of us in total in the backroom team.